warren-bank/Android-libVLC-Demo/README.md

       - _libstreaming_ serves RTSP stream from camera and microphone
     * [RTSP ScreenCaster](https://github.com/warren-bank/Android-RTSP-ScreenCaster) release [`v01.01.03`](https://github.com/warren-bank/Android-RTSP-ScreenCaster/releases/tag/v01.01.03)
       - _libscreening_ serves RTSP stream from screen and microphone
+* _libVLC_ `v3.3.1` is confirmed to work with [_libstreaming_](https://github.com/fyhertz/libstreaming), but with caveats
+  - the official [`v3.3.1` release](https://get.videolan.org/vlc-android/3.3.1/) of [_VLC for Android_](https://www.videolan.org/vlc/download-android.html) acceptably handles orientation changes
+  - my demo app doesn't fare so well
+    * RTSP stream plays in portrait orientation
+    * freezes in landscape orientation
+    * resumes again when rotated back to portrait orientation
+    * this could probably be fixed by using a different event handling methodology
+  - general observations/conclusions:
+    * this library seems a lot more tempermental
+    * the minSdkVersion is considerably higher
+    * the APK file size is nearly double
+    * the end result is that the video doesn't play any better than in _libVLC_ `v2.1.12`

 #### Legal: